mirmousaviii/mostage-editor/docs/state-management.md

 # State Management

-Mostage Editor uses **feature-based architecture** with React hooks and Context API for state management.
+Mostage App uses **feature-based architecture** with React hooks and Context API for state management.

 **Context Usage**: UIThemeContext is implemented and actively used for global UI theme management.